-Size: 20″ x 16″ Support: Gallery wrap stretched canvas Description: Oil painting of a sunflower as seen from the backside of the blossom.
+Size: 20″ w x 16″ h Support: Gallery wrap stretched canvas Description: Oil painting of a sunflower as seen from the backside of the blossom.
 Gallery wrap means this painting will not require a frame as the composition extends around the edges of the canvas surface.
 The artwork is accompanied by an official Certificate of Authentication signed by the artist.

-Artist Comments: I love all flowers, however, one of my favorite kind is the sunflower.
+Artist Comments: I love all flowers, however, one of my favorites the sunflower.
 I love the bright sunshine yellow petals and huge blossoms that resemble the sun.
-Most paintings of sunflowers are from the front of the blossom, however, the back side of some flowers can be just as interesting and the sunflower is a good example of one.
+Most paintings of sunflowers are composed from the front of the blossom, however, the back side of some flowers can be just as interesting and the sunflower is a good example of one.

 Some Interesting Things About Sunflowers

 The sunflower is a plant that is native to North America.
 Later it was introduced to Mexico and Peru.
 They can grow up to 6 feet tall and prefer dry, sunny places where their roots can dig deep into the soil.

 When the plant is in the bud stage, it will face the sun following its movement across the sky from horizon to horizon.
 This movement allows it to get the maximum amount of the sun’s rays.
 Once the flower is fully opened into the radiance of yellow petals, it faces east only.
 It is not known why it does this.
 One theory is it is possibly a defensive response to prevent the sun from scalding the seed pod during hot summer days.

 The sunflower is often equated as a symbol of spiritual faith, worship, adoration, loyalty and longevity.
 Perhaps because it is always seeking the “Light”.